 Tether is a good investment as it offers better access to cryptocurrency assets and minimizes investment risks by detaching itself from price volatility.
 USDT decreases friction when swapping cryptocurrencies and increases transaction speeds compared to using traditional currency.
 In addition, Tether is useful for cross-border payments as it does not require crypto to fiat conversions and bypasses governmental authorities and banks.

-Unlike cryptocurrencies, which can increase in value over time, Tether does not appreciate due to the 1 to 1 peg with the US Dollar.
+Unlike cryptocurrencies which can gain value over time, Tether does not appreciate due to the 1 to 1 peg with the US Dollar.
 Therefore, selling Tether to make a capital gain is not possible.
 Alternatively, investors can invest using cryptocurrency platforms to earn interest on USDT by lending their tokens.
 Investors can earn attractive interest rates to store USDT on their platform to earn up to 12% APY.

 Is Tether Safe?